 All Scope 1 and Scope 2 emissions were quantified and reported as was mandatory by The GHG Protocol standard (WBCSD and WRI, 2004).
 Identified Scope 1 emission sources were the stationary combustion of Natural Gas for heat and energy generation, mobile combustion of diesel from the operation of DCU Owned Vehicles and the Fugitive Refrigerants from air conditioning and refrigeration within the university.
-Emissions from DCU Owned Vehicles and Fugitive Refrigerants have not been included in previous DCU carbon footprints (Fahy, 2018).
+Emissions from DCU Owned Vehicles and Fugitive Refrigerants were not included in DCU carbon footprints previous to 2018 (Fahy, 2018).
 Purchased Electricity was the only Scope 2 emission source identified.
 These emissions were a result of stationary combustion at the site of electricity generation.

 The inventory also quantified all Scope 3 emissions, which were optional to quantify and report under The GHG Protocol standard (WBCSD and WRI, 2004).
 Identified Scope 3 emission sources were the mobile combustion of motor fuel and indirect emissions from electricity used for Staff & Student Commuting, the mobile combustion of aeroplane fuel and indirect emissions from the Hotel sector for Staff Business Travel and Student Academic Travel, methane production and indirect processing emissions from Waste and indirect supply and treatment emissions from Water.
 Emissions from Purchased Goods & Services were also included.
 As defined by The GHG Protocol Scope 3 standard, the boundary set for emissions from Purchased Goods & Services was "Cradle to Gate" meaning all emissions generated from extraction until arrival at DCU was included (WBCSD and WRI, 2011).
-Emissions from Student Academic Travel and Purchased Goods & Services have not been included in previous DCU carbon footprints (Fahy, 2018).
+Emissions from Student Academic Travel and Purchased Goods & Services were not included in DCU carbon footprints previous to 2018 (Fahy, 2018).
 A summary of emission sources within each scope can be seen in Table 4.